MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ## Links and books
 - [Course homepage](http://theory.epfl.ch/courses/algorithms/)
-- Introduction to Algorithms, Third edition (2009), T. Cormen, C. Lerserson, R. Rivest, C. Stein (*important for this course*)
+- Introduction to Algorithms, Third edition (2009), T. Cormen, C. Lerserson, R. Rivest, C. Stein (*book on which the course is based*)
 - The Art of Computer Programming, Donald Knuth (*a classic*)

 ## Analyzing algorithms